csc302-spring-2021/proj-DaTeam/docs/phase2/product.md

   1. Disable minification - this is the easiest fix, but has the side-effect of increasing bundle size
   2. Replace/reconfigure the built-in minification to avoid stripping class constructor names - this is the better solution, but requires investigation into the settings of Webpack (the bundler used by our build tool)

   We decided that, in the interests of time and considering that the project size is small, we would go with the first option that would allow us to quickly get unblocked.
 We filed an issue for this problem, so that if we have time at the end of the project, we can come back to it and re-enable minification for better network performance

 - Lesson Learned: We initially had a single issue for the parser implementation but this was too big a task for one person, so we decided to split the task up into smaller sub-parser tasks that multiple developers could work on concurrently

 ## Reflection

-> Reflect on your teamwork and process.
-What worked well, what needs improvement.
->
-> - Ideally you will have specific artifacts from your development process to show (for instance, a burndown chart)
->   One big learning point was learning how to coordinate with git branches, rebases, and merge conflicts with teammates as all changes are important

 ### What worked well

+- Keeping track of tasks required for this specific milestone and deprioritizing tasks to the next milestone helped ensure that we weren't trying to do too much in a little amount of time (see [Phase 2 milestone on GitHub](https://github.com/csc302-spring-2021/proj-DaTeam/milestone/2))
 - Weekly meetings are great opportunities for us to talk about what we are working on, what we are blocked on, and what we want to work on next.
-- it was useful to have an extra set of eyes quickly review pull requests before submissions.
+- It was useful to have an extra set of eyes quickly review pull requests before submissions.
 - It was often useful to look at [mockups](https://www.figma.com/file/AkEpl4urre2SXIPiAfKulQ/SDC-Form-App?node-id=0%3A1) and [OpenAPI documentation](../../backend/openapi.yml) when discussing implementation to make sure everyone was on the same page.
 - VScode Liveshare is a useful tool for us to collaborate on documents simultaneously.
 This worked well especially while on a group call.
 - Labels on our Kanban board helped us organize our tasks; able to filter relevant TODOs.
 For example: group/backend label for tasks relevant to the backend team, area/tests for tasks related to testing.
 - GitHub discord integrations are good way for us all to be in the loop and to see updates.
 - Team compatibility 😀
+- One big learning point was learning how to coordinate with git branches, rebases, and merge conflicts with teammates as all changes are important

 ### What needs improvement